 Speaking of wellness, moderation comes up a lot.
-I'm a firm believer in moderation; however, my perspective has shifted a bit over time as I've discovered moderation can lead positively lead to elimination.
+I'm a firm believer in moderation; however, my perspective has shifted a bit over time as I've discovered moderation can lead positively to the goal of elimination.

 Moderation is part of the journey and what is moderate to some well may not be the same for someone else.
-It's definitely a personal path and as you progress along it, what may have been moderate 5 years ago (only drinking on weekends for example) to what is moderate now (maybe a few times a year) adjusts along the journey.
+It's definitely a personal path and as you progress along it, what may have been moderate 5 years ago (only drinking on weekends for example) to what is moderate now (easily never again) adjusts along the journey.

 A growing tension about moderation surfaced for me recently and the questions that arose: one, does it sabotage the desired outcome and, two, is a better picture of success not even needing to lean back on moderation?